 Areas of Interest

 Given the expanding incidence of joint injury and the rapidly-growing burden of osteoarthritis and its associated musculoskeletal and non-musculoskeletal comorbidities, a critical need exists to alter the natural history of tissue degeneration following joint injury.
 To study the complex phenotype of PTOA, the Maerz lab employs multi-faceted assessments to discern in vivo molecular processes, gene and protein expression and content, pain sensitization, pathologic tissue remodeling, and cellular composition.
-A strong focus is placed on quantitative assessments of PTOA disease severity to minimize or eliminate subjective, qualitative evaluations, and quantitative imaging is used heavily to augment.
+A strong focus is placed on quantitative assessments of PTOA disease severity to minimize or eliminate subjective interpretation, and quantitative imaging is used heavily to strengthen the joint phenotyping approaches.
+The Maerz lab also employs multiple genetically-modified mouse models to dissect the molecular mechanisms of osteoarthritis.

 B.S. in Biomedical Engineering (2009); M.S. in Biomedical Engineering (2011); Ph.D. in Biomedical Engineering (2015).